tejasvajaitly/chordsAI/README.md

-<h1>chordsAI: supercharge your spotify llibrary with AI!</h1>
+<h1>chordsAI: supercharge your spotify library with AI!</h1>

-<p>with chordsAI you can generate a playlist based on your mood or any other playlist</p>
+<p>with chordsAI you can generate a playlist based on your mood or any other playlist.</p>

 <h2>Technical Stack</h2>